-It was the winter of 1862-63 when I was commandant of Fort Trumbull in New England which was also a recruiting station.
-Many different people came to join our Northern Army but we did not take some of them because we were afraid of spies from the South.
+It was the winter of 1862–63 when I was commandant of Fort Trumbull in New England, which was also a recruiting station.
+Many different people came to join our Northern Army, but we did not accept some of them because we were afraid of spies from the South.

 “Do you take recruits here?”